Lučić

 Lučić is a Slavic surname, Croatian and Serbian family name.
-It is a patronymic name of Luka.
+It is a patronymic name of Luka or alternativly from the Župa Luka in Donji Kraji today Middle BiH.

-The Surname ist most common in midle Bosnia.
-In the villages Seoci, near Jajce, Vesela and Velika Bukovica in Bosnia and Herzegovina, 1/4 of the Population had the surname Lučić.
+The Surname ist most common in midle Bosnia, in the area of the former Župa Luka.
+In the villages Seoci (in the Mountains on the West Bank of Vrbas), near Jajce, Vesela and Velika Bukovica in Bosnia and Herzegovina, 1/4 of the Population had the surname Lučić.

 There was a historical Lučić family in the Republic of Ragusa and another one in Trogir.

 The renaissance Palace in Trogir "Palača Lučić (or Palača Lucić)" was built in the middle ages, restored in the 16th century.

 Notable people with the surname include: